-Effective research policymaking and financing of health research requires strong evidencebase.
+Effective research policymaking and financing of health research requires strong evidence-base.
 There are persistent inequities or 'gaps' in the health R&D landscape.
 These gaps exist because of a combination of underinvestment by the public sector and market failures (meaning that there is also underinvestment in R&D in these areas by the private sector because they are not profitable).
 Identifying those 'gaps' requires analysis of harmonised and validated data in the specific areas of action.

 The aim of this Contribution Agreement is to support data collection, data interoperability, data analysis and the development of two reports and research papers, one describing the status of health R&D for Cancer and a second one describing the status of Health R&D for Infectious Diseases in the EU and worldwide.
 These reports and research papers will provide an evidence-based analysis of the actual situation and gaps in research and funding in the areas of Cancer and Infectious Diseases.
-It will contribute to the priorities of the new European Commission to "promote health-data exchange and support research on new preventive strategies, as well as on treatments, medicines, medical devices and outcomes" and on the "European plan to fight Cancer".
+It will contribute to the priorities of the new on the "European plan to fight Cancer".